 Chapter 13: Be Smart With Your Heart

-And most of all, don’t get bitter and don’t let past relationship hold you back to move toward new -and possibly better- relationships.
+And most of all, don’t get bitter, and don’t let past relationships hold you back to move toward new -and possibly better- relationships.

 The author has a list of frequently asked questions.
 Get the book for more.